limbosworld/NMS-The-Purge/README.md

 6. Click Edit Raw JSON
 7. Select all code and delete it
 8. Open the JSON file you downloaded with a suitable editor like Sublime Text or Notepad++
-9. Copy and paste all code into the save editor.
+9. Copy and paste all code into the Raw JSON editor.
 10. Close the raw JSON window and save.
 Also, Click save file from the menu before closing the save editor.

 #### When you start your new save, you will now be on a very nice paradise planet with blue grass, sky and water.
 The portal will be flaged with a red final interface marker.
 Next to a portal is a simple base.
 When you activate the portal and enter, you will soon be in front of the Atlas and be able to pick your new galaxy.
 Put down a base computer and teleporter somewhere so you can travel back and forth between Euclid and your new galaxy.